 Kepler-452 is a star with 1.04 times the mass of the Sun, and 1.11 times its radius.
-It is located 1828.50 light years away from the solar system and is estimated to be 6 billion years old, as compared to the Sun which is roughly 4.6 billion years old.
+It is located 1799.49 light years away from the solar system and is estimated to be 6 billion years old, as compared to the Sun which is roughly 4.6 billion years old.

 Kepler-452 is known to have 1 exoplanets in orbit around it.

 Kepler-452 b was discovered by the Kepler observatory, in 2015-08, using the transit method.
 Its semi-major axis is 1.05 astronomical units, as compared to Earth's which is 1 astronomical unit.
-The mass of Kepler-452 b is 3.09 times the mass of Earth.
-The radius of Kepler-452 b is 1.63 that of Earth.
-At 3.09 Earth masses, Kepler-452 b is a so called Super Earth.
+The mass of Kepler-452 b is 3.307 times the mass of Earth.
+The radius of Kepler-452 b is 1.630 that of Earth.
+At 3.307 Earth masses, Kepler-452 b is a so called Super Earth.
 Super Earths could be terrestrial worlds like Earth, but they could also be ocean worlds or terrestrial worlds wrapped in a substantial atmosphere, in which case some refer to them as Mini Neptunes.
 No Super Earths are known to exist in our solar system, but if it exists, the so-called Planet Nine could very well be a super Earth, as it is hypothesized to have a mass between five and ten Earth masses.
 Kepler-452 b orbits within the habitable zone of its parent star and could, potentially, be a habitable planet with stable bodies of liquid water on its surface, like Earth.